DidebanLab/dideban-panel/README.md

-# Dideban Panel
+# 🛡️ Dideban Panel

-Dideban Panel is a SvelteKit-based web dashboard for monitoring and control.
+Dideban Panel is the official web dashboard for Dideban, a private, lightweight, and self-hosted monitoring system.
-It uses Vite as the dev/build tool and Tailwind CSS for styling.
-The UI contains pages for Dashboard, Agents, Servers , Login, and other operational sections.
+It is built with SvelteKit and designed to be fast, minimal, and production-ready, serving as the primary UI for observing system health, checks, agents, and alerts.

 <p align="center">
   <img src="static/images/demo-dashboard.png" />
 </p>

----

 ## Key technologies